rubinoDev/breaking-bad/README.md

 ## <br>
 A Breaking Bad page that shows character information received from an API <br>
-I also used my own library 'easy-react-animation' to apply the animation in the cards
+I also used my own library 'easy-react-animation' to apply the animation in the cards<br>

+### Say my name 😎
 ## ✔️ Technologies used :

 <code><img height="20" src="https://user-images.githubusercontent.com/105171818/172701796-b20dcb4c-05ac-4325-95b9-92be741848ca.png" title="HTML"></code>